Sudanese security forces fire tear gas at protesters | Law-Order

 Sudanese security forces fire tear gas at protesters

-Security forces fired tear gas at protesters trying to march towards the presidential palace in Sudan's capital on Thursday, a Reuters witness said.
-Thursday was the 11th day of major demonstrations since an Oct.
-25 coup, which saw Abdallah Hamdok removed and then reinstated as prime minister.
+Sudanese security forces fired tear gas and stun grenades as tens of thousands of protesters opposed to military rule marched through Khartoum and the neighbouring cities of Omdurman and Bahri towards the presidential palace in the capital on Thursday.

-Security forces fired tear gas at protesters trying to march towards the presidential palace in Sudan's capital on Thursday, a Reuters witness said.
+Sudanese security forces fired tear gas and stun grenades as tens of thousands of protesters opposed to military rule marched through Khartoum and the neighbouring cities of Omdurman and Bahri towards the presidential palace in the capital on Thursday.
+Security forces confronted the protesters about 2 km from the palace in the centre of the capital, a Reuters witness said, adding that there was a heavy security presence in the area.

-On Saturday, protesters opposed to military rule reached near the presidential palace, despite heavy tear gas and a communications blackout.
-Internet and mobile services appeared to be disrupted in Khartoum again on Thursday.
+On Saturday, protesters came close to the presidential palace, despite facing heavy tear gas and a communications blackout.
+Internet and mobile services appeared to be disrupted in Khartoum on Thursday.

 Several young men wore gloves to allow them to throw back tear gas canisters and stun grenades.
 "I wear this glove to keep my brothers and sisters and mothers safe.
 When the police fire tear gas, I can throw it back," said one young man who asked not to be identified.